Single skating: Spins

-There are three basic positions in spins: the camel, the sit spin, and the upright spin.
-Spins must have the following characteristics to earn the most points: spins must have good speed and/or acceleration; they must be executed effortlessly; and they must have good control and clear position(s), even for flying spins, which must have a good amount of height and air/landing position.
+Spins must have the following characteristics to earn the most points: they must have good speed and/or acceleration; they must be executed effortlessly; and they must have good control and clear position(s), even for flying spins, which must have a good amount of height and air/landing position.
 Also important but not required are the following characteristics: the spin must maintain a center; the spin must be original and creative; and the element must match the music.
 The New York Times says, when comparing spins and the more exciting jumps for single skaters, "While jumps look like sport, spins look more like art.
 While jumps provide the suspense, spins provide the scenery, but there is so much more to the scenery than most viewers have time or means to grasp".
+According to world champion and figure skating commentator Scott Hamilton, spins are often used "as breathing points or transitions to bigger things".